IS230TREAH5A - Turbine Emergency Trip Terminal Board

 INSTALLATION:

 For H1 and H2 board variants, voltage detection and the breaker relay are wired to the I/O terminal blocks TB1.
 Passive pulse rate pick-ups are wired to TB2.
 Each block is held down with two screws and has 24 terminals accepting up to #12 AWG wires.
 A shield termination strip attached to the chassis ground is located immediately to the left of each terminal block.
-For H3 and H4 board variants, voltage detection, and the breaker relay are wired to the I/O box terminals at the top of the board.
+For H3 and H4 board variants, voltage detection and the breaker relay are wired to the I/O box terminals at the top of the board.
 Passive pulse rate pick-ups are wired to the lower terminals.
 All terminals plug into a header on the TREA board and accept up to a single #12 AWG wire.

 E-STOP/TRP INPUT:

 • The TRP input is configurable in PPRO to either be required or bypass the signal.
-When enabled the TRP input works through a hardware path on PPRO and does not act through PPRO firmware.
-When enabled TRP must be powered for the trip relays to close.
+When enabled, the TRP input works through a hardware path on PPRO and does not act through PPRO firmware.
+When enabled, TRP must be powered for the trip relays to close.

 • There must be a minimum of 18 V dc at the TRP inputs for proper operation.

-• As the TRP is very fast < 5 ms and the output relay contacts are also fast (< 15 ms), best wiring practices should be utilized to avoid disoperation.
+As the TRP is very fast < 5 ms and the output relay contacts are also fast (< 15 ms), best wiring practices should be utilized to avoid disoperation.
 Use twisted-pair cable when possible and avoid running with ac wiring.

 OPERATION:

 When used with PPRO I/O packs mounted directly on the TREA, the speed inputs provide two options.
-Each PPRO I/O pack may receive a dedicated set of three-speed inputs from their respective TREA terminal points as is done on SPRO.
+Each PPRO I/O pack may receive a dedicated set of three-speed inputs from its respective TREA terminal points, as is done on SPRO.
 As an option, jumpers P1 and P2 may be placed on the TREA to take the first three speed inputs (those for the X pack) and fan them to the Y and Z packs.
 When this is selected, the terminal board points for Y and Z. Speed inputs become no-connect and should not be used.
 As a check, the PPRO is configured for fanned or direct speed input and a feedback signal provided by TREA.
 An alarm will be generated if there is a mismatch between the jumper position and the PPRO configuration.

 FREQUENTLY ASKED QUESTIONS: